 Benztropine may also be used for purposes not listed in this medication guide.

-Certain side effects of benztropine may be more likely in older adults.
+Common side effects of benztropine may include:

 You should not use benztropine if you are allergic to it.

-Benztropine is not approved for use by anyone younger than 3 years old.
+Not approved for use by anyone younger than 3 years old.

-Using benztropine during pregnancy could harm the unborn baby.
-Tell your doctor if you are pregnant or if you become pregnant while using this medicine.
+It is not known if benztropine will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.